dagger/dagger/docs/v0.3/sdk/cue/references/1234-dagger-types-reference.md

 displayed_sidebar: "0.2"
 ---

-# Dagger-Classic Types Reference
+# Dagger CUE SDK Types Reference

-Dagger-Classic Types are primitives that hold internal references to values stored in the Dagger-Classic Engine.
-They extend the CUE type system and can be used in [Dagger-Classic Actions](../core-concepts/1221-action.md).
+Dagger CUE SDK Types are primitives that hold internal references to values stored in the Dagger Engine.
+They extend the CUE type system and can be used in [Actions](../core-concepts/1221-action.md).
 Their definitions can be imported from the `dagger.io/dagger` package.

 The following types are available: